Frequently Asked Questions

 3. A song I was expecting royalties for has not been included in the distribution.
 What do I do?

 Confirm that the date of the performances is within the period stated on the distribution statement.
-If you are certain that there is an omission, please supply KAMP with the title of work, name of producer.
+If you are certain that there is an omission, please supply KAMP Copyright and Related Rights with the title of the work and the name of the rightsholder.

 4. I did not receive a statement at the most recent distribution.
 Does this mean there are no royalties for me?